BlueSpire/w3c-reactivity-protocol-proposal/README.md

-# Reactivity Protocol Proposal
+# W3C Reactivity Protocol Proposal

-This repo contains a WIP design for a universal reactivity protocol, as part of the ongoing work of the W3C Web Components Community Group's Community Protocols effort.
-It also contains a couple test reactivity engine implementations, as well as view engine and application test consumers.
+This repo contains a work-in-progress design for a universal reactivity protocol, as part of the ongoing work of the W3C Web Components Community Group's Community Protocols effort.
+It also contains two test reactivity engine implementations, as well as a test view engine and a test application.

+Here are a few interesting places to look:

+* The proposal can be found in `proposal.md`.
-The protocol itself can be found at `packages/reactivity/src/index.ts`.
+* The protocol implementation can be found in `packages/reactivity/src/index.ts`.
+* You can see a reactive model built with only a reference to the protocol in `packages/app/src/counter.ts`.
+* You can see how the test app configures the reactivity engine in `packages/app/src/main.ts`.
+  * You can swap out the two reactivity engine implementations here without any changes to the view engine or the model.

-The primary purpose of this repo is to research, experiment, and try to understand whether a general reactivity protocol is feasible, allowing model systems to decouple themselves from view engines and reactivity libraries.
-If this experiment succeeds, it will be turned into an official proposal.
+The primary purpose of this repo is to research, experiment, and try to understand whether a general reactivity protocol is feasible, allowing:

+  * Model systems to decouple themselves from view engines and reactivity libraries.
+  * View engines to decouple themselves from reactivity libraries.

-## Setup
+## Repo Setup

 1. Run `npm i` at the root of this repo to install dependencies.
 2. Run `npm run build` at the root of this repo to build all packages.

 ### Test Client

-1. Run `npm start` in the client folder to build and run the test app in watch mode.
-Edit the `main.ts` file to swap out view engine implementations.
+1. Run `npm start` in the `packages/app` folder to build and run the test app in watch mode.
+Edit the `src/main.ts` file to swap out view engine implementations.

 ## Project Structure